-Under these rather general assumptions, risk pooling within a stock insurance company can affect the policyholder's position through a reduction (or an increase) of utility losses from default risk.
-If the equity capital grows proportionally with the pool size, all risk-averse policyholders benefit from risk pooling without additional assumptions.
+benefit from risk pooling without additional assumptions.
 In contrast, we demonstrate that pooling a larger number of identical policies can adversely affect the policyholders' utility from insurance under a VaR-based regulation.
-For this case, we show that policyholders attain utility gains from larger risk pools if and only if the average claim's excess tail risk, as measured by the difference between AVaR and VaR, does not increase with the pool size.
+For this case, we show that policyholders attain utility gains from larger risk pools if the excess tail risk of the average claim does not increase with the pool size.